joshbegley/nyt-latest/README.md

 **Rodgers connects with Lazard on fourth Hail Mary of QB's career**\
-`The TD brought New York within three points of Buffalo as the two battle for the grip on the AFC East.`\
+`The TD brought New York within three points of Buffalo as the two battle for a grip on the AFC East.`\
 https://nytimes.com/athletic/5843885/2024/10/14/aaron-rodgers-allen-lazard-jets-bills-hail-mary/

 **Dodgers' pitching plans falter, offense squanders chances as Mets even NLCS**\